-Remember earlier this year when Suze Orman said she was going to revolutionize the prepaid card scene…and her card sucked?
+Remember earlier this year when Suze Orman said she was going to revolutionize the banking scene…and her idea sucked?

-Well, now it seems someone has actually revolutionized the prepaid card scene.
-That someone would be American Express, in cooperation with WalMart.
-These two giants have joined forces to bring us Bluebird, a prepaid debit card that’s going to put the others out of business.
+Well, now it seems someone has actually revolutionized the banking scene.
+That someone would be American Express, in cooperation with Walmart.
+These two giants have joined forces to bring us Bluebird, a banking alternative that’s going to put the others out of business.

-Like all prepaid debit cards, this one is aimed at the ‘unbanked’.
-But those interested in earning rewards on your spending (even your mortgage!) should pay attention here too.
+Like many banking alternatives, this one is aimed at people who are unhappy with their current banking options.
+But regular Walmart shoppers and those interested in earning rewards on your spending (even your mortgage!) should pay attention here too.

 How Bluebird Works

-Bluebird is like many prepaid debit cards in that you have several options to load money onto the card, and you can use the card in many ways, like shopping at WalMart (they hope) and paying bills online.
+With Bluebird you have several options to load money onto the account, and you can use the account in many ways, like shopping at Walmart (they hope) and paying bills online.
 The game-changing feature here is that Bluebird doesn’t come with a bunch of fees.